Timebeat Installation Overview

 It is possible to deploy these elements to the same device that you wish to synchronise however this is not a great model if working at scale.

-Timebeat is designed so that each device running Timebeat reports back to a centralised system, this system being the Elastic database.
-With this in mind we recommend you dedicate a separate device to run the elastic database and front end.
+Timebeat is designed so that each device running Timebeat reports back to a centralised system, this system is the Elastic database.
+With this in mind, we recommend you dedicate a separate device to run the elastic database and front end

-there are two primary methods to deploying Timebeat's dependancies which are the traditional (more manual) approach.
-This involves downloading an rpm or binary which can be found on the respective technology websites (further details in the dependancy guides).
-Or if you are an Enterprise customer you can take advantage of our available containers.
-We always recommend the container approach where possible as we have configured these and packaged up everything you need to get started, from an out of the box elastic/kibana system to a fully populated Grafana front end with out of the box dashboards and configurations.
+There are two primary methods to deploying Timebeat's dependencies which are the traditional (more manual) approach.
+This involves downloading an rpm or binary which can be found on the respective technology websites (further details in the dependency guides).
+Or if you are an Enterprise customer you can take advantage of our available containers or Kubernetes manifest.
+We always recommend the container or Kubernetes approach where possible as we have configured these and packaged up everything you need to get started, from an out of the box Elastic/Kibana system to a fully populated Grafana front end with out of the box dashboards and configurations.
 Although it is your choice for how to deploy we attempt to make this process as simple as possible for you.

-If you already have Grafana or Elastic deployed in your environment you can easily direct Timebeat to report direct into that without the need to deploy a separate environment.
+If you already have Grafana or Elastic deployed in your environment you can easily direct Timebeat to report directly into your system without the need to deploy a separate environment.
+Our team here at Timebeat can help assist with this specific to your needs, just get in touch.